getlantern/lantern/SPECS.md

 not send any update to the frontend if it isn't subscribed to the `/sync/roster` channel.

-If desired, rather than sending a state update over e.g. the `/sync/viz` sub-channel, the server can instead send it over the top-level `/sync` channel, merging it into the `"viz"` field of a top-level object that can also carry additional state in other fields, and the frontend will merge this all into its `model` object in a single update.
+If desired, rather than sending a state update over e.g. the `/sync/vis` sub-channel, the server can instead send it over the top-level `/sync` channel, merging it into the `"vis"` field of a top-level object that can also carry additional state in other fields, and the frontend will merge this all into its `model` object in a single update.
 So multiple messages over several sub-channels can alternatively be merged into a single message over the